Skip to main content

 Why warehouse solar concentrates here

 Midlands Motorway Box warehouse solar economics are exceptional for two specific segments: (1) automotive distribution and Tier-1 component supply, where customer Scope 3 pressure from JLR Sustainable Material Strategy, Bentley Beyond100, Aston Martin Racing.Green, and Toyota Environmental Challenge 2050 makes solar a Tier-1 retention factor; (2) manufacturing process loads, where 24/7 production (food, chemicals, plastics, electronics) creates 85–95% self-consumption with payback inside 5 years.
-We have delivered 18+ installs across the corridor since 2020 including major Tier-1 automotive supplier projects in Coventry and Solihull.
+Tier-1 automotive supplier sites in Coventry and Solihull are among the corridor’s strongest candidates.

 Market context